dcxSt/computational_methods_phys512/pset4/README.md

 ## Problem 1 (a)

+*The code for this problem can be found in the file with this relative path `./mcmc/a.py`*

 Using the standard notation `A(m)=d` where `m=(a,t0,w)` is the three tuple of our model parameters, we cast this into a non-linear chi square optimization.

 ```python